Reshika323/study-of-basic-gates/README.md

 **RESULT:**

- Hence the truth table of logic gates in Quartus II using Verilog programming.
+ Hence the truth table of logic gates in Quartus II using Verilog programming is proved.